BackEndByAlex/salaryscope-api/src/validators/README.md

 **`validateUpdateInput`**
 - At least one field must be included in the update — an empty update is rejected
+- If `salary` is provided, it must be a positive number
+- If `source` is provided, it must not exceed 200 characters

 **`validateFilters`**
 - `limit` must be between 1 and 100 if provided